f0lg0/netmon_cli/README.md

 ### Note

-I have used special characters to display colors, they may not work in some shells (I use bash)
+I have used special characters to display colors, they may not work in some terminal emulators.

 ## Features